wvhulle/rust-course-ghent/session-5/slides.typ

 ]

 #qa[Which validity guarantees do references require that can't be verified for hardware addresses?][
   References must be non-null, properly aligned, and point to initialized memory.
-For hardware addresses like memory-mapped I/O registers, the compiler cannot verify these properties, so raw pointers are used instead.
+For hardware addresses, the compiler cannot verify these properties, so raw pointers are used instead.
 ]

+== Exercise

+Try to flash a simple blink program using the HAL crate one of the supported boards.

+Ask for boards and help if needed.

+=== Raspberry Pi Pico

+For example, you could flash a Raspberry Pi Pico with https://github.com/rp-rs/rp-hal.

+You can find example programs on https://github.com/rp-rs/rp-hal/tree/main/rp2040-hal-examples/src/bin

+=== ESP32

+Have a look at https://github.com/esp-rs/esp-hal

 == Unions